 Kolob cannot be reached from Zion’s south entrance unless you intend to a multi-day hike.
-Instead, from the northwest side of the park, take Exit 40 on Interstate 15.

 You can get to the entrance with any type of vehicle, but as soon as you pass the visitor center you’ll be greeted with a winding uphill drive that quickly rises 1,000 feet in elevation.